|A No Name Pub|

 |No Name Roosters|

 As I pulled into a spot by some brush behind the pub, we also had our first encounter with the rooster phenomenon of the Florida Keys.
 This colorful fella was there to greet us as we got out of the car.
-We were a little nervous he would attack us, especially since he was watching us intently in a rooster stance, but he didn't.
+We were a little nervous he would attack us, especially since he was watching us intently in a rooster stance, but he did not.
 He was in his own little No Name World.

 |We found it!
 I genuinely loved this place and will definitely visit again.|

 We decided to dine at the bar.
 I am glad we did too.
 The bartender was so awesome!
 We took our seats and began browsing the menu.
 While the prices were not cheap, they were not crazy either.
 Let's just say the food is delicious and the portions are very generous.
 The dishes we ordered were well worth the price.
 The food was made from scratch too.
-This was not over processed food by any means.
+It was not over processed food by any means.

 |Delicious, made from scratch food.|